Robert Reid (bishop)

 Robert Reid (died 1558) was Abbot of Kinloss, Commendator-prior of Beauly, and Bishop of Orkney.
 He was born at Aikenhead in Clackmannan parish, the son of John Reid (killed at the Battle of Flodden) and Elizabeth Schanwell.
 His formal education began in 1511 at St Salvator's College in St Andrews University under the supervision of his uncle, Robert Schanwell, dean of the faculty of arts.
-Reid graduated in 1515 and by 1524 was subdean at Elgin Cathedral where, by 1527, he was Official of Moray.
+Reid graduated in 1515 and by 1524 was subdean at Elgin Cathedral, where, by 1527, he was Official of Moray.
 Thomas Chrystall, the abbot of Kinloss, chose Reid as his successor in 1526.
-In 1527, as abbot-designate, he attended the court of Pope Clement VII on abbacy business.
+In 1527, as abbot-designate, he attended the court of Pope Clement VII on business related to his abbacy.
 While returning via Paris in 1528, Reid met the Piedmontese humanist scholar Giovanni Ferrerio who accompanied him back to Scotland.
 Following Chrystall's resignation in July 1528, Reid was blessed as abbot in September and received the Priory of Beauly, in commendam, in 1531.
 In that same year, Ferrerio left the court of James V to join Reid at Kinloss as tutor to the monks of both Kinloss and Beauly.
-Reid held many offices of state between 1532 and 1542 including ambassadorial roles to England and France and as a senior law official.
+Reid held many offices of state between 1532 and 1542, including ambassadorial roles to England and France, as well as senior law offices.
 He considerably improved the external and internal fabric of both monasteries in 1538.